 The bottom line on CBD and pain management

 Whether you’re dealing with chronic pain, an injury, or any of the many other types of pain, chances are it’s rooted in inflammation.
-CBD has great potential to reduce inflammation and provide relief to pain.
+CBD has great potential to reduce inflammation and provide relief from pain.

 CBD has even been suggested to help those struggling with opioid addiction, proving it has a lot of potential as a natural alternative to pharmaceuticals.

 CBD topicals may help target pain in localized areas, while tinctures spread through the bloodstream and target the whole endocannabinoid system to find balance.